impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

 Success- we see the "end of rbenv file" tracer!

 I also notice that we seem to go from the "rbenv-init" file, *back to* the "rbenv" file.
 I see this because the 2nd tracer statement above is "inside rbenv-init, just before 'command rbenv'", then the 3rd tracer is "start of rbenv file".
-I actually know why this is, because I read [a post on StackExchange](https://web.archive.org/web/20220203113040/https://askubuntu.com/questions/512770/what-is-use-of-command-command) earlier today which explains what the `command` command does:
+I actually know why this is, because I read [a post on StackExchange](https://web.archive.org/web/20220203113040/https://askubuntu.com/questions/512770/what-is-use-of-command-command){:target="_blank" rel="noopener"} earlier today which explains what the `command` command does:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-13mar2023-751am.png" width="70%" style="border: 1px solid black; padding: 0.5em">